-The amount of research into the negative effects of high energy visible light (HEV) and blue light on our eyes has significantly increased in recent months.
-While vision experts agree that the sun emits blue light just like every electronic device with a screen, there is still much debate as to whether or not exposure from any specific source can be blamed more than others for causing digital eye strain.
+Recently we’ve seen growth in research into the effects of high energy visible light (HEV) and blue light on our eyes.
+Vision experts agree that the sun emits blue light just like every electronic device with a screen.
+Some still debate whether or not exposure from any specific source deserves blame for causing digital eye strain.
 Stuff.co.nz recently asked the question, “Are screens ruining our eyes?”
-In their article, it’s reported that the number of hours most humans spend in front of an electronic device averages between 7.4 to 9 hours a day.
-And every single device is a source of artificial blue light.
-Even more concerning, according to Stuff, is the average number of adults who experience computer vision syndrome: 63%!
+They report that most humans spend between 7.4 and 9 hours in front of an electronic device a day.
+Every single device emits artificial blue light.
+Even more concerning, according to Stuff, the 63% of adults experience computer vision syndrome!